abernauer/blog/content/post/2019-12-09-template-terminology.md

 In contrast goto labels and macro definitions are not considered declarations in C++.

-Declarations become _definitions_ when the underlying implementation of their stucture are present, with variables this means when their storag space is allocated in memory.
+Declarations become _definitions_ when the underlying implementation of their stucture are present, with variables this means when their storage space is allocated in memory.
 Classes and functions make this transition when a brace-enclosed body are present. e.g. :

 ```c++
 class D{}; // definition and declaration of class D